-If the hedgerow is not found to be ‘important' under the Criteria for archaeological/historic value and or landscape/ecological value, then the Planning Authority will issue a Hedgerow Removal Notice.
+If the hedgerow is not found to be ‘important' under the criteria for archaeological / historic value and or landscape / ecological value, then the planning authority will issue a Hedgerow Removal Notice.

 It is against the law to remove most countryside hedgerows without permission.
-If you decide to intentionally or recklessly remove a hedgerow or part of a hedgerow or causes or permits another person to remove a hedgerow you may face an unlimited fine.
+If you decide to intentionally or recklessly remove a hedgerow or part of a hedgerow or cause or permit another person to remove a hedgerow you may face an unlimited fine.
 This is irrespective of whether the hedgerow would have been ‘important' or not.
 In determining the amount of fine, the Magistrates Court will take into account any financial benefit arising from the offence.
 You will normally have to plant a replacement hedge if you removed it without consent.
 This is called a Hedgerow Replacement Notice.

-Yes, if you are aggrieved by the Planning Authority's decision to issue a Hedgerow Replacement Notice you can appeal to the Planning Inspectorate within 28 days of receiving the Hedgerow Replacement Notice from us.
-Appeals against Replacement Notices are handled in the same way as Retention Notices and details of the Appeal process will be contained within the Replacement Notice.
-The Planning Inspectorate may allow the appeal and the Notice may be quashed or modified or the appeal may be dismissed.
+Yes, if you are aggrieved by the planning authority's decision to issue a Hedgerow Replacement Notice you can appeal to the Planning Inspectorate within 28 days of receiving the Hedgerow Replacement Notice from us.
+Appeals against Replacement Notices are handled in the same way as Retention Notices and details of the appeal process will be contained within the Replacement Notice.
+The Planning Inspectorate may allow the appeal and the notice may be quashed or modified, or the appeal may be dismissed.

 Trees within agricultural hedgerows are considered to be part of the hedgerow and therefore their removal is considered as part of hedgerow removal.
-Consent should be sought through the hedgerow Removal Notification process.
+Consent should be sought through the Hedgerow Removal Notification process.

-Offences under the Forestry Act are investigated by the Forestry Commission and can result in prosecution and/or Replacement Planting Notices being served.
+Offences under the Forestry Act are investigated by the Forestry Commission and can result in prosecution and / or Replacement Planting Notices being served.

 A hedgerow may be on land designated as a Site of Special Scientific Interest (SSSI).

 A number of hedgerows are protected by ancient Inclosure Acts that may require the hedges to be retained and managed in perpetuity.
-Information relating to Inclosures Acts is deposited in County Records Offices and Shakespeare Birthplace Trust Records Office.
+Information relating to Inclosure Acts is deposited in County Records Offices and Shakespeare Birthplace Trust Records Office.